~ 10 MIN READ

 We break down several types of urban planning concepts to help you understand what it takes to breathe life into a city.

-From a local government perspective, urban planning touches on numerous city-life elements—new and pre-existing land, buildings, roads, communal spaces, transportation, economic development, infrastructure, and the environment, among others.
+Urban planning touches on numerous city-life elements—new and pre-existing land, buildings, roads, communal spaces, transportation, economic development, infrastructure, and the environment, among others.
 We’ve broadly categorized these aspects into different conceptual areas below.
-These areas are commonly referred to as types of urban planning, but it’s important to understand that they are not mutually exclusive—for an urban plan to be cohesive, it should include many or all of the below areas.
+These areas are commonly referred to as types of urban planning, but it’s important to understand that they are not mutually exclusive.
+In fact, a cohesive urban plan should include many or all of the below areas.

 1. Strategic Urban Planning